JohnLCaron/rlauxe/README.md

 ## Sampling

-Implementation can be divided between the riskTestingFn and the sampling.
-SHANGRLA provides a very elegant separations between the two.
+SHANGRLA provides a very elegant separation between the implementation of risk testing (mostly described above) and sampling.

 ### Estimating Sample sizes (in progress)

-The STYLISH paper has as part of its workflow:
+For each contest assertion we estimate the needed sample size.
+The contest sample_size is then the maximum of those.

+Consistent Sampling then figures out which CVRs are chosen to satisfy all of the contests being audited.

+Note 1: "The software offers several options for picking {𝑆_𝑐}, including some based on simulation."
+SHANGRLA doesnt seem to have any non-simulation options.
+May be a terminology issue.

+Note 2: From STYLISH paper:

         4.a) Pick the (cumulative) sample sizes {𝑆_𝑐} for 𝑐 ∈ C to attain by the end of this round of sampling.
         The software offers several options for picking {𝑆_𝑐}, including some based on simulation.